Trusted WordPress tutorials, when you need them most.

 Nice article, but I tried adding your 3 lines of code to the functions.php file, but got an “unknown @ rule” error.
 What’s that all about?

-13. Alexander Gartley says
+40. Alexander Gartley

 Thanks, this helped me troubleshoot an upload limit.
-I’m on a WordPress multisite network install, so it ended up being a setting in the Network Admin Settings.
+I’m on a Wordpress multisite network install, so it ended up being a setting in the Network Admin Settings.

 I was confused at first, because my php settings were allowing larger uploads, but it was restricted in the Network Settings.